sigstore/policy-controller/README.md

 An example of no policy matched:
 1. If the image does not match against any policy
 1. Fallback to [deprecated policy-controller validation behavior](#deprecated-policy-controller-validation-behavior)
-1. Validation will be attempted against the secret defined under `cosign.secretKeyRef.name` during helm installation.
+1. Validation will be attempted against the fulcio root.
   1. If a valid signature or attestation is obtained, image is admitted
   1. If no valid signature or attestation is obtained, image is denied